Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **System Resource Affinity Table**

-       Optional, but if used, only the GICC Affinity structures are read.
+       Optional, but if used, only the woke GICC Affinity structures are read.
        To support arm64 NUMA, this table is required.

 SSDT   Section 5.2.11.2 (signature == "SSDT")

        **Secondary System Description Table**

-       These tables are a continuation of the DSDT; these are recommended for use with devices that can be added to a running system, but can also serve the purpose of dividing up device descriptions into more manageable pieces.
+       These tables are a continuation of the woke DSDT; these are recommended for use with devices that can be added to a running system, but can also serve the woke purpose of dividing up device descriptions into more manageable pieces.

-       An SSDT can only ADD to the ACPI namespace.
-It cannot modify or replace existing device descriptions already in the namespace.
+       An SSDT can only ADD to the woke ACPI namespace.
+It cannot modify or replace existing device descriptions already in the woke namespace.

        These tables are optional, however.
 ACPI tables should contain only one DSDT but can contain many SSDTs.